Table of Contents

 Python and PHP are both completely free and open source.
 Both win here as well.
 In fact, both Python and PHP here win significantly over other paid web frameworks.

 Now, this is one point where Python significantly beats PHP.
 Python has exceptionally well-developed library support for almost all types of applications.
-PHP comes nowhere close to Python here.
+PHP lags in this aspect wrt to Python, but Packagist (PHP packages repository) is a strong backbone holding PHP.
 These days, for instance, a lot of startups and even large organizations are developing Machine Learning backed web applications.
 Python provides some excellent Machine Learning libraries like TensorFlow, Keras, Theano, Scikit Learn, etc. These libraries are fast, easy-to-use and most importantly, they integrate brilliantly with the web framework.
 As a result, developing such type of applications using Python is far simpler as compared to almost any other programming language.

 PHP 5.x versions were quite slow, taking a lot of time in execution.
 However, the new release PHP 7.x is extremely fast, almost 3 times faster than a typical Python program.
 Speed often becomes an important factor in performance critical applications.
 For instance, in a core banking system that gets a million hits on a daily basis, a delay of 3 times might create a significant impact on the overall system performance.
 Therefore, talking about speed, PHP wins by a significant margin over Python.